 Not only will the buyer appreciate your flexibility, but you’ll rescue the deal without compromising on price.

 8. "Let's say money was no object.
 Would our product/service help solve your problem?"

 This is a fast track back to value.
 Make them think about their situation and visualize what your product or service could do for them.
 If they have that idealistic picture, they'll be more inclined to hear your realistic proposition.

 9. "What's too expensive?"

 Asking this (gently) prompts the prospect to explain their conception of your product/service.
 Hearing a response along the lines of "Well, it's a lot for just X, Y, and Z" reveals their low value perception.

-If the prospect has any other objections the salesperson needs to address, this question will surface them.
+This one can bring other important issues prospect has to light.
+If they have any other objections the salesperson needs to address, this question will surface them.

 What you're telling the buyer is that price is inextricably linked to value.
 So if a buyer doesn't want to pay full price, they won't be able to get the full value.
 This question might prompt them to reconsider.

 13. "Will price keep you from getting what you really want?"

 You're not calling them cheap outright, but you are raising the question in their minds.
 And no one likes to be cheap, especially when their business is on the line.
 Alternatively, this will reveal if your product or service isn't the ideal solution for their problem.